Last updated on September 18th, 2023

 Most neighborhoods in Budapest are safe and nice, except for a few that you’ll find below.

-If you are a night person who loves to party, choose districts V and eastern parts of districts VI, VII, VIII.
-They have more bars and nightlife.
+If you are a night person who loves to party, Budapest is the best city for nightlife!
+Choose districts V and eastern parts of districts VI, VII, VIII.
+They have more bars and clubs.
 If looking for peace and quiet then choose districts I, eastern parts of district II and XII.
 Being built on the hills they are perfect for a relaxing time (you may even expect some view) and at the same time are in close proximity to the center.

 In District VIII, which lies to the east and closer to József Körút, begins the Gypsy ghetto.
 Hungarians do not live there and you shouldn’t be staying too.
 The accommodation options there are the cheapest, but the neighborhood is not safe.